 #2 – Spotted Joe Pye Weed

 The flowers range from pale lavender to deep purple.
-You will find this species in moist places that have high lime content in the soil.
+You will find this butterfly species in moist places that have high lime content on the soil surface.

-#3 – Sweet Scented Joe Pye Weed (Eutrochium Purpureum)
+#3 – Sweet Scented Joe Pye Weed (Eutrochium purpureum)

 It holds green stems with purple leaf nodes.
-Its vanilla scented leaves grow in groups of three or four and have sharply serrated edges.
+Its vanilla-scented leaves grow in groups of three or four and have sharply serrated edges.

 On the other hand, its flowers look pale pink or purple.
 This variety grows naturally in open woods and thickets.

-#4 – Hollow Stemmed Joe Pye Weed (Eupatorium Fistulosum)
+#4 – Hollow Stemmed Joe Pye Weed (Eupatorium fistulosum)

 Leaves grow in groups of 4-7 and spread narrowly with softly rounded serrations along the edges.

 The flowers resemble berries and look attractive in a bright pinkish-purple shade.

 #5 – Three-Nerved Joe Pye Weed

-The leaves of the joe-pye weed plant hold a pair of large veins rising from the base of the center vein.
+The true leaves of the joe pye weed plant of numerous species hold a pair of large veins rising from the base of the center vein.

 #6 – Steele’s Joe Pye Weed

 The stems seem sturdy and deep purple or purple flecked.
 In addition, the foliage generally appears dark green with varying degrees of saw-toothed edging.

-To grow it successfully in your garden, you need quite a bit of space because of its rapid spread and tendency to sprawl.
+To grow it successfully in your cottage garden, you need quite a bit of space because of its rapid spread and tendency to sprawl.

 Using Joe Pye Weed In The Landscape

 These native perennials grow easily and well.
-It also makes a marvelous addition to a butterfly, hummingbird, and bee garden.
-The flowers smell sweet with a scent reminiscent of vanilla and extremely attractive to these beneficial pollinators.
+It also makes a marvelous addition to a butterfly garden, hummingbird, and beer garden.

-Other butterflies, especially those that gets attracted to Joe Pye Weed flowers include black swallowtails and Tiger swallowtails.
+Other butterflies, especially those that get attracted to Joe Pye Weed flowers, include black swallowtails and Tiger swallowtails.

-Because these plants do grow tall (upwards of 6 feet) and thick, they also make an excellent spring and summertime privacy screen.
+Because these plants do grow tall (upwards of 6′ feet) and thick, they also make an excellent spring and summertime privacy screen.
 Planting them in a hedge along property lines makes a smart use.

 With the right conditions, you can count on this sturdy survivor to grow well for you and provide both beauty and function.

 Related Reading – Salvia Plant: How To Care For The Perennial Meadow Sage

-Is It Really a Weed?
+Is It Really A Weed?

-It does grow natively, yet it submits to many positive uses and can make an excellent addition to a typical yard, a flower garden, and as a useful butterfly garden flower.
+It does grow natively, yet it submits to many positive uses and can make an excellent addition to a typical yard, a flower garden, and a useful butterfly garden flower.

 Joe Pye Weed As Medicine

-The roots are considered especially beneficial and are gathered to be dried, ground and brewed as an herbal tea tonic.
+The roots are considered especially beneficial and are gathered to be dried, ground, and brewed as an herbal tea tonic.

-You can use the roots, leaves, and flowers of all varieties to create teas that are said to address problems as diverse as:
+You can use the roots, tender leaves, and beautiful flowers of all popular varieties to create teas that are said to address problems as diverse as: